M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

     * No multi-threading (event-based concurrency)

-### <span style="color: aqua">Discuss the difference between _class_ & _instance_ variables</span>
+### <span style="color: aqua">Discuss the difference between _class_ & _instance_ variables / methods</span>
-- Class variables (denoted with the _static_ keyword) are bound to the class itself.
+- Class variables (or _static_ variables) are bound / belong to the class itself, they're not available to the object.
 This means that regardless of how many instances of that class are created, that single class variable is shared among them.
+Static methods belong to the entire class and aren't visible to an individual instance.
+They can be accessed with instantiating an instance of the class.
-- Instance variables (or member variables) are delcared within a class and are essential to holding values to each specific instance created.
+- Instance variables (or member variables) are declared within a class and are essential to holding values to each specific instance created.
+Similarly, instance methods represent behavior that each instance / object possesses.
-- The static class variables that are shared among a class can be be accessed without creating an instance of the class.
+- The static class variables that are shared among a class can be accessed without creating an instance of the class.
-- Local variables which are delcared in methods, constructors, or blocks exist only within the local scope and are discarded after the method exists or are unavailable outside of their scope.
+- Local variables which are declared in methods, constructors, or blocks exist only within the local scope and are discarded after the method exists or are unavailable outside their scope.

 ### <span style="color: aqua">Discuss Multithreading</span>
 Multithreading is a technique in which a process is divided into threads that can run concurrently.
 There are two ways to create threads in java: Implement Runnable interface or By extending Thread class